 The second exception is the mixed-symmetry state in 94Mo (and to a smaller extend the MSS in 92Zr).
-Due to its isovector character the cross section shape differs seriously from collective model predictions.
-In order to describe these states a microscopic treatment is recommended.
-This is one of the main topics of this master thesis and will be discussed in chapter 5.
+Due to its isovector character the cross section shape differs significantly from collective model predictions.
+In order to describe these states, a microscopic treatment is needed.
+This is the main topics of this master thesis and will be discussed in chapter 5.